danbev/migrate/README.md

 If you check the server console log you will see the following:

     INFO  [org.jboss.as.connector.subsystems.datasources] (MSC service thread 1-4) Bound data source [java:jboss/datasources/MigrateDS2]

+### Deploying the ear
+Deploying using the file system:

+    cp target/lib/migrate.ear /path/to/as7/standalone/deployments

+Deploying using CLI:

+    [standalone@localhost:9999 /] deploy --force /path/to/migrate/target/libs/migrate.ear
+The _--force_ option is specified to redeploy the application if it was already deployed.

 # Step 1: Dependency upon pre-installed module
 Now you'll get an error upon deployment which is expected as the point of the application is to show different